WorkingCodePod/workingcode/src/support-us/index.md

 If you really do want to start your own podcast, Adam highly recommends [shut up and start talking](http://shutupandstarttalking.com/) by the inimitable [Michael Chan](https://twitter.com/chantastic) of [React Podcast](https://reactpodcast.com/).

-...But use our affiliate links. 😉
+...But use our affiliate links below. 😉

 <h2 id="amazon">Shop on Amazon</h2>